Applying to College

 Coalition for College

-- Find out how many teacher recommendations the college requires.
+- Determine how many teacher recommendations are required.

-- Most colleges do not require any teacher recommendations, some require one letter and only the MOST selective colleges require two letters.
+- Most colleges do not require any teacher recommendations.

 Early Decision (ED)